myongrui/Assignment2/README.md

 -   [HTML,CSS](https://html.com)
     -   This project's website is designed and styled using **HTML** and **CSS**
 -   [D3.js](https://d3js.org/)
-    -   This project uses the **JavaScript** D3.js to produce dynamic, interactive data visualizations
+    -   This project uses the **JavaScript** library D3.js to produce dynamic, interactive data visualizations

 Testing
 -------